-Skylake will be returning to traditional Closing Day schedules for the close of sessions B and D for Summer 2023.
-Parents are invited to a closing day ceremony if they are picking up at the close of either of these sessions.
+Skylake will be hosting Closing Day Ceremonies for the close of sessions B and D for Summer 2024.
+Parents are invited to attend the closing day ceremony if they are picking up at the close of either of these sessions.
 Gates open at 9:30 a.m. and the closing ceremony starts at 10 a.m.
 Immediately following, a light brunch is served.
 Buses will load at 11:30 a.m. for Sessions B and D, and depart from camp at 12 noon.
 Camp is then closed to all outside guests.
 Buses to Los Angeles arrive at about 5 p.m.
-Arrival time of the buses for Emervville and Palo Alto depend on routing.
+Arrival time of the buses for Emeryville and Palo Alto depend on routing, but are typically close to 4:00PM.
 Up-todate arrival times are communicated by email within the week prior to each session's travel dates.
 Any questions, please call the office.